Consumer medicine information

 • have diabetes

-• have a heart condition.
+• are elderly and have a heart condition.

 GlucaGen® HypoKit should not be given via intravenous infusion.